 There’s much more to an NPS® survey than just the quantitative rating customers give to your business.
 You can keep track of your score and its changes, but it’s the qualitative feedback that gives you the “why” behind it, bringing the voice of the customer to the front.

 Ask the right NPS question to get a constant pulse on your customer satisfaction and you will gain an accurate understanding of how your company, product or service is perceived.
-Embark on the process by determining the appropriate Net Promoter Score® survey template for your campaign, and the impact will be decisive.
+Embark on the process by determining the appropriate Net Promoter Score® survey template, and the impact will be decisive.

 Just like in face-to-face conversations, the wording, tone, and phrasing of a survey question hugely impact someone’s response, hence your choice of words has the ability to effect a change in your customers’ feedback.

 In this article, we’ve listed 12 best NPS survey templates you can use to acquire meaningful insights from your respondents.
 If you’re struggling to increase your survey response rate and get actionable feedback, try changing your main rating and open-ended questions, along with the Thank You message to one of the examples below.
 As a result, you will be able to reach your customers from a different angle and elicit revealing feedback.

 NPS survey structure

-The NPS survey consists of a two-part questionnaire.
+The Net Promoter Score survey consists of a two-part questionnaire.
 The first part asks your customers to rate – the rating question – your business, product or service on a scale of 0 to 10.
 The second question is a follow-up, open-ended question as to why the specific score was given.

 Both the rating and the open-ended questions have a standard format that most NPS services use.
-However, they can be customized according to the specifics of the surveyed business and the goals of your NPS campaign.
+However, they can be customized according to your business specifics and the goals of your NPS campaign.

 Ask customers to rate your company